Your shopping cart

 The correct procedure for cleaning the Body

-1. Blow off the camera to remove the light dust
+1. Blow off the camera to remove the light dust.

-2. now clean the grip leather with the cleaning gel or the deep cleaner
+2. Now clean the grip leather with the cleaning gel or the deep cleaner.

 5. now clean the mirror, if present, also using a cotton bud with the same cleaning fluid